lightscalar/neural-net/chapters/neurons.md

 A_{ij} = 42 \tag{1} \label{matrix}
 $$

-But perhaps you are inspired by poetry?
+But perhaps you are better inspired by poetry?
 Here is a quote:

 > There is a pleasure in the pathless woods,
 > There is a rapture on the lonely shore,